 Understanding the H-1B Process and Obligations of Sponsorship

-This information is for the use of the hiring departments of the Johns Hopkins Enterprise only.
-It is imperative that sponsoring departments read through this packet in its entirety.
-If you have never handled H-1B immigration matters previously, contact the OIS to register for training.
-Individuals who have not attended training will not be permitted to submit H-1B sponsorship applications for a hiring department.
+This information is for the use of the hiring departments at JHU.
+Individuals who have not completed H-1B training will not be permitted to submit H-1B sponsorship applications for a hiring department.

-The OIS is not involved with the actual hiring process at JH.
-This is coordinated between the hiring department and the appropriate Dean or Faculty Office for academic personnel and the department and the Office of Human Resources for qualified staff positions.
+The OIS is not involved with the actual hiring process at JHU.
+This is coordinated between the hiring department and the appropriate Dean or Faculty Office for academic personnel and the hiring department and the Office of Human Resources for qualified staff positions.

-Once a foreign candidate has been selected (or is under consideration) for the position, OIS can then assist with immigration matters.
-The initial contact must be made by a departmental representative, not the foreign national.
+Once a foreign national candidate has been selected (or is under final consideration) for a position, the OIS may assist with immigration matters.
+The initial contact must be made by a departmental representative, not the foreign national candidate.

-In the event a department requests an unviable H-1B start date due to the time it takes to coordinate both internal and external components of the H-1B process, the OIS will determine workable H-1B start date in conjunction with the department and foreign national.
+In the event a department requests an unviable H-1B start date due to the time it takes to coordinate both internal and external components of the H-1B process, the OIS will determine a reasonable H-1B start date in conjunction with the hiring department and foreign national candidate.

-A petition for H-1B classification is filed with USCIS by the petitioner (the OIS, on behalf of a JH department/unit) that requires the services of a foreign national on a temporary basis.
-It cannot be filed by the foreign national.
+A petition for H-1B classification is filed with USCIS by the petitioner (the OIS, on behalf of a JHU hiring department) that requires the services of a foreign national on a temporary basis.
+It cannot be filed by the foreign national candidate.

-It regularly takes four to six months to obtain approval of an H-1B petition (unless a department is willing to pay for USCIS Premium Processing service and expedite the adjudication process).
-Note that initial paperwork to request the start of the H-1B process may be submitted to OIS a full six months before the desired H-1B start date.
-Thus, departments that do not take full advantage of the six-month time period increase their likelihood of resorting to the premium processing service.
+It takes more than six months to obtain approval of an H-1B petition without Premium Processing.
+H-1B e-forms to initiate H-1B sponsorship process may be submitted to OIS a full seven months before the desired H-1B start date.
 Processing times change constantly and cannot be guaranteed.
 In addition to working with the department, the OIS must also work with the US Department of Labor (DOL) Office of Foreign Labor Certification and USCIS.
-JH has no control over processing times or their variance at these government agencies.
+JHU has no control over processing times or their variance at these government agencies.
 A detailed map of the H-1B request process has been created to assist departments with planning.

-H-1B status may be requested for a maximum of three years at one time.
-H-1Bs should be requested for at least one year, and typically should be requested for the anticipated duration of the position.
-Note that semester-by-semester appointments cannot be accommodated on an H-1B given the long processing time; advance planning is necessary.
+H-1B status may be requested for a maximum of three years at the time of application.
+H-1Bs must be requested for at least one year, and typically should be requested for the anticipated duration of the position.
+Only in extraordinary circumstances, and with approval from the OIS, will an H-1B for less than 12 months be considered.

 For tenured and tenure-track faculty positions, the OIS recommends departments request approval for a full three-year period.

 The maximum time permitted in H-1B status is six years.
-Note that time spent abroad during the six-year H-1B period may be recaptured if well-documented and approved by USCIS.
+Note that time spent abroad during the six-year H-1B period may be recaptured if (1) well-documented and (2) granted by USCIS.
 The OIS suggests all H-1B temporary workers use the Recapture Worksheet from the time they are granted H-1B status to track and document these departures.

-Only in extremely narrow circumstances, do H-1B workers have a grace period following the end of H-1B status, thus, a change of status, or plans to depart the U.S. must be anticipated as the end of H-1B status approaches.
+Only in extremely narrow circumstances, do H-1B workers have a grace period following the end of H-1B status.
+Thus, a change of status, or plans to depart the U.S. must be anticipated as the end of H-1B status approaches.
 USCIS published a Final Rule for certain employment-based immigrant and nonimmigrant visa programs on November 18, 2016.
-The new rule went into effect on January 17, 2017.
+The rule went into effect on January 17, 2017.
 The rule includes some provisions for USCIS to grant a discretionary 60-day grace period for H-1B workers where certain conditions are met.
 As this grace period is not guaranteed or available to all H-1B workers whose employment ends, applying for an alternate status prior to the end of employment is still strongly recommended.

 Transferability and Portability

 H-1Bs are NOT TRANSFERABLE.
 They are approved for a specific job at a specific employer in a specific location.
-ANY CHANGES require consultation with OIS and sometimes prior approval by USCIS [i.e. filing an amended H-1B petition with USCIS].
-Foreign nationals inside the US who will begin employment with JHU on an H-1B must maintain an appropriate nonimmigrant status until the JH petition is filed and/or approved.
+ANY CHANGES require consultation with OIS and usually require prior approval by USCIS [i.e. filing an amended H-1B petition with USCIS].
+Foreign nationals inside the US who will begin employment with JHU on an H-1B must maintain an appropriate nonimmigrant status until the JHU petition is filed and/or approved.

-In certain circumstances, H-1Bs may be “PORTABLE,” allowing a foreign national to leave one H-1B employer for another H-1B employer even before USCIS has approved the new employer’s petition.
-The JH H-1B petition must have been filed with USCIS before a foreign national may use H-1B portability rules to begin working at JHU.
-Individuals should maintain employment with the current H-1B employer at least until the JH petition has been sent to USCIS.
+In certain circumstances, H-1Bs may be “PORTABLE,” allowing a foreign national to leave one H-1B employer for another H-1B employer even before USCIS has adjudicated the new employer’s petition.
+The JHU H-1B petition must have been filed with USCIS before a foreign national may use H-1B portability rules to begin working at JHU.
+Individuals should maintain employment with the current H-1B employer at least until the JHU petition has been sent to USCIS.
 To be cautious, JHU should be in receipt of a Notice of Action from USCIS that the case has been accepted for processing.
 However, the regulations do not require receipt to allow for portability.

 Travel & Consular Issues

 Positions used in the H-1B process must be paid or salaried, and must meet Department of Labor prevailing, or “minimum”, wage regulations as guaranteed by a certified Labor Condition Application (LCA).
-Further, Johns Hopkins University limits H-1B sponsorship to full-time positions only.
+Further, JHU limits H-1B sponsorship to full-time positions only.
 Part-time positions are not eligible for H-1B sponsorship consideration by JHU.